Carrie (2002 film): Production

 In May 2002, television network NBC commissioned a film adaptation of Stephen King's novel Carrie.
 Filming started the following month in Vancouver, British Columbia, Canada, on June 12, and took at least twenty days.
 King had no involvement in this version after another film adaptation, The Rage: Carrie 2 (1999), disappointed him.
 It was produced by MGM Television and Trilogy Entertainment Group based on a screenplay by Bryan Fuller.

 The network originally wanted a "movie-of-the-week", but the studio wanted to capitalize on the production so it was planned as a backdoor pilot for a potential television series.
-Although the producers tried to be faithful to King's novel, in order to allow for a continuation of the story, the ending was changed so that Carrie remained alive.
-Fuller had earlier considered the idea of giving Carrie's abilities to Sue or the creation of "another Carrie", but he deemed killing a character "who is victimized her entire life" as "really cruel".
-Another adaptation was developed with the intention of creating a sub-plot for the series, featuring Jasmine Guy as a paranormal investigator, but was ultimately scrapped.
+Although the producers tried to be faithful to King's novel, in order to allow for a continuation of the story, the ending was changed so that Carrie White remained alive.
+Fuller had earlier considered the idea of giving Carrie's abilities to Sue Snell or the creation of "another Carrie", but he deemed killing a character "who is victimized her entire life" as "really cruel".
+The adaptation was developed with the intention of creating a sub-plot for the series, featuring Jasmine Guy as Ruby Moore, a paranormal investigator, but these scenes were ultimately cut.

 Envisaged as a remake of Brian De Palma's 1976 film, Fuller aimed to "give it [...] a little more of an epic feel" rather than the fairy tale-feeling Fuller ascribed to the original.
 He also thought his version could add "a little more depth" with "some scope to the characters and the situation", which was not present in the original.
-The writer said Bettis' portrayal of the role was meant to give Carrie a "more edgy" characterization instead of the "victim" feeling he believed Sissy Spacek gave to her in De Palma's film.
+The writer said Angela Bettis' portrayal of the role was meant to give Carrie a "more edgy" characterization instead of the "victim" feeling he believed Sissy Spacek gave to her in De Palma's film.
 In his words:

 Fuller sought to update the film's 1970s setting to a contemporary one, aware that high-school violence, in particular, has changed since then.
 Because Fuller felt the Columbine High School massacre was still on people's recent memory, he was careful in addressing the film's "teenage vigilante" theme.